 I am one of the Managing Editors of the Journal of Development Studies, responsible for "non-economics" (i.e. politics, sociology, anthropology, geography...) at the journal.

 Professor in Development Studies, Department of International Development ,

-Institute of the Americas,
+the Americas, University

 Affiliated Staff, Department of Government